-Managing your passwords can be messy and complicated however, making use of a Password Manager can free you from the mess while keeping a high degree of security.
+Managing your passwords is messy and complicated however, making use of a Password Manager can free you from the mess while keeping a high degree of security.
 If you are still using the same password for everything (like sunshine, princess, monkey or god-forbid admin) then you are putting yourself in danger of being hacked, your personal data stolen, and possible financial ruin.
 It is more important than ever to secure your personal and financial data, and using a Password Manager is the best way to go.
 There are a few important points we must address first, so let’s get started!

 Choosing a good password

-Ok first up, let’s make sure your passwords are safe enough not to be easily guessed or cracked by a program, because a password manager is useless if your passwords are easy to guess.
+Ok first up, let’s make sure your passwords are safe enough to not be easily guessed or cracked by a program, because a password manager is useless if your passwords are easy to guess.
 You also need to have a different password for every website or service you have, period.
 I realize that is probably something you don’t want to hear, but it’s the single most important thing you can do to secure yourself against hackers, why?
 Well let’s take the following scenario…

 Now there are a few simple rules to follow when choosing a new password, which we’ll go through now…